combinatrix-ai/prompt-chatgpt-via-url-parameter/README.md

 ![image.png](https://github.com/hmirin/prompt-chatgpt-via-url-parameter/assets/1284876/9687a085-62c7-4a43-9263-960f9911d831)

+- Known limitations (I may fix this in the future but if you have any ideas, contributions are more than welcome!):
-- Known limitation: You need to press space or some other key to enable the send button.
+  - You need to press space or some other key to enable the send button.
 This might be due to the button's behavior being tied to keystroke events.
-I may fix this in the future but if you have any ideas, please let me know.
+  - If you send a multiline prompt, it will initially appear in a single-line textbox.
+As a result, part or all of your input text will be hidden until you press the spacebar or another key, which will then notify the page that your text spans multiple lines.
 - Note: You can specify the GPT-4 model using a URL parameter (this is a default feature of OpenAI).
 You can safely specify the model and query at the same time like this: [https://chat.openai.com/?model=gpt-4&q=hello](https://chat.openai.com/?model=gpt-4&q=hello)

 ## Install